Caitlin Kinnunen: Type 1 on Broadway

 What is the show about?

 The Prom is about this 17-year old girl who decided to take her girlfriend to her high school prom and the school board finds out about it and they decide to cancel the prom.
 That’s a story that is based on a few actual events that have happened across the United States where people in these towns want to take their same-sex significant other to school dances and the school boards across the country, they’re saying, no you can’t do that.
 And they are barring these LGBTQ kids from going to their school dances because of it.
-So they’ve taken that and then added four veteran Broadway performers who are kind of down on their luck, and in a bad show — so they want to put themselves back in the spotlight — and they say, “Oh, we’re gonna go try to save this girl.”
+So they’ve taken that and then added four veteran Broadway performers who are kind of down on their luck, and in a bad show—so they want to put themselves back in the spotlight—and they say, “Oh, we’re gonna go try to save this girl.”
 So they go to Indiana and try to save the day and shenanigans ensue, and it’s all crazy.
 But at the end of the day it’s a show that just tells a story about hope and about acceptance and it has this heart of gold that you don’t expect from this mad-cap musical comedy.
 So it’s been a four-year journey to get here for me.
 They’ve been working on the show for about seven or eight years now, but I’ve been with it for four years and it’s just an incredible show that I love working on.
 Everyone involved with it is so amazing and so kind and so talented, and the show itself is really lovely.

 What has changed in your lifetime in the world of Type 1 diabetes?

 How much has changed is insane.
 I was the first person that my insurance company put on a pump that was under the age of 16, and my parents had to fight to get the insurance company to cover the pump.
 They didn’t think it was safe for children to be on it, and now infants are on it.
 It’s crazy how far things have come.
-Technology has made a huge impact in my life as a diabetic.
+Technology has made a huge impact in my life as a person with diabetes.
 I was what they used to call a very “brittle” diabetic.
 They have since stopped using that term.
 But my blood sugars were all over the place always, and so truly having a CGM has changed the way I function with diabetes.
 It’s taken my A1C’s down from the upper sevens to the lower sixes, and it gives me such peace of mind that I can just look at my phone and say, “Oh no, I’m okay.
 I don’t need to worry about this.”
 That alone has completely changed my life.

 When I was first diagnosed, it was “well diabetes works one way, this is the way, if you are not in line with that, you’re doing it wrong and we don’t know how to help you”.
 And now it’s very much “diabetes is completely different for everyone and we have all of these different things that we can help you with.
 Pick your option and we’ll figure out what works best for you so that you can live your best life with this disease”.
-And that’s just really refreshing and it makes it like — I don’t wish diabetes upon anyone — but I feel so much better knowing that if people are diagnosed with diabetes now, they will lead a calmer and healthier life because of where we are medically speaking and with technology.
+And that’s just really refreshing and it makes it like—I don’t wish diabetes upon anyone—but I feel so much better knowing that if people are diagnosed with diabetes now, they will lead a calmer and healthier life because of where we are medically speaking and with technology.

 Now that you’re the star of a Broadway musical, where do you go from here?

-I think I just want to keep doing good important work, whether that is on film, on TV, in the theater, whether it’s a musical or a play, I just want to be able to work on shows that mean something to people and tell good stories.
-I think that’s my goal in the next couple years, is just continue doing good solid work… as boring as that sounds.
+I think I just want to keep doing good important work, whether that is on film, on TV, in the theater, whether it’s a musical, or a play, I just want to be able to work on shows that mean something to people and tell good stories.
+I think that’s my goal in the next couple of years, is just continue doing good solid work… as boring as that sounds.